Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Mathematical Model

-Naive NK cells are activated by IL-2 \cite{Konjevi2019, Widowati2020} and immature and mature DCs \cite{Ferlazzo2002}.
-However, NK cell activation is inhibited by TGF-$\upbeta$ \cite{Viel2016}.
-Thus, assuming a supply rate $\mathcal{A}_{K_0}$ of naive NK cells, we have that
+Resting NK cells are activated by IL-2 \citep{Konjevi2019, Widowati2020} and immature and mature DCs \citep{Ferlazzo2002}.
+However, NK cell activation is inhibited by TGF-$\upbeta$ \citep{Viel2016}.
+Thus, assuming a supply rate $\mathcal{A}_{K_0}$ of resting NK cells, we have that